input-output-hk/iodb/doc/design_spec.md

 - File handle can be `FileChannel` or `MappedByteBuffer` depending on implementation

-- 0.4 release uses `FileChannel` to perform binary search, but this is slow
-    - future version should use memory mapped files, or `sun.misc.Unsafe` to perform search
-    - this can speedup search 10x
-    - but it also has various problems outlined [in this blog post](http://www.mapdb.org/blog/mmap_files_alloc_and_jvm_crash/)

 - file delete
     - IODB needs to delete outdated files
     - files can not be deleted while it is opened for reading (race condition)